redotvideo/revideo/README.md

 To develop the player, first build the template: `npm run template:build`.
 Then, start `npm run player:dev`.

-## Installing a local version of Motion Canvas in a project
+## Installing a local version of Revideo in a project

-It can be useful to install a local version of Motion Canvas in a standalone project.
+It can be useful to install a local version of Revideo in a standalone project.
 For example, when you want to use your own fork with some custom-made features to create your animations.

 Let's assume the following project structure: